| |

 learned in high school.

-well they use the skills and knowledge they
+use the skills and knowledge they have attained

 how they think, solve problems, and communicate.